josiasbudaydeveloper/LuizTools-Node.js-MongoDB/Module 4 - Microservices/README.md

 This is the project summary

 ## What is a microservice?
-A microservice is an application architecture where the many separeted APIs are connected to a central API called "API" Gateway, responsible to receive all requests, redirect then to its respectives APIs then return the response to the client.
+A microservice is an application architecture where APIs (called **Microservices**) are separeted and connected with a central API called "API" Gateway, responsible to receive all requests, redirect then to its respectives APIs then return the response to the client.

 Each API (including API Gateway) has its own MongoDB data separately to each other.